kbeloborodko/react-architecture/README.md

-# A Complete Intro to React
+# A sample project with React architecture

 Welcome to a sample React project architecture!